 Still, the state hopes to start a new chapter in how it deals with non-violent juvenile crimes.

 Although violent crimes committed by juveniles are hardly uncommon, studies indicate that teens most often get in trouble for non-violent offenses.
-One of the most common juvenile crimes is shoplifting often inexpensive items.
+One of the most common juvenile crimes is shoplifting, often inexpensive items.
 Another is making illegal purchases, particularly alcohol and cigarettes, after finding older people to buy them for them or using fake IDs.
+While most juvenile crimes are non-violent, serious offenses like aggravated kidnapping and second-degree murder can lead to more severe legal consequences.

 Teens are also arrested for alcohol crimes, such as drunk and disorderly conduct or underage DUI.
 Assault is another common charge since teens get into fights.
 That doesn’t always include physical violence, but can involve emotional abuse, bullying or taunting.